-Dealing with sign relations that contain many types of signs — icons, indices, symbols, and more complex types — is a task that calls for a flexible and powerful organizational framework, one with the ability to grow and develop over time.
+Dealing with sign relations containing many types of signs — icons, indices, symbols, and more complex varieties — calls for a flexible and powerful organizational framework, one with the ability to grow and develop over time.
 This is one of those applications where I found it useful to consider a “relative membership” relation, adding a parameter for the interpreter to the ordinary set-theoretic membership.

 I laid out the details of a formalization in the following paragraphs: